kasantosh/liri-node-app/README.md

 There are 4 different commands from the command-line

 1. concert-this [singer or band name] -
-   Gives all converts with date, time and venue of the given artist
+   Gives all concert events of the singer/band with date, time and venue of the given artist

    ![](/images/concert-this-screenshot.jpg)